-Cooling System Pressure Cap
+Coolant Pressure Cap

-The cap must be fully tightened to prevent loss of coolant, and to insure that coolant will return to the radiator from the coolant recovery bottle.

-The cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.
+The coolant pressure cap must be fully tightened to prevent loss of coolant, and to insure that coolant will return to the coolant bottle from the overflow tank.
+The coolant pressure cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.

-- The warning words "DO NOT OPEN HOT" on the cooling system pressure cap are a safety precaution.
-Never add coolant when the engine is overheated.
-Do not loosen or remove the cap to cool an overheated engine.
+- The warning words "DO NOT OPEN HOT" on the coolant pressure cap are a safety precaution.
+Never add coolant to the cooling system when the engine is overheated.
+Do not loosen or remove the coolant pressure cap to cool an overheated engine.
 Heat causes pressure to build up in the cooling system.
-To prevent scalding or injury, do not remove the pressure cap while the system is hot or under pressure. - Do not use a pressure cap other than the one specified for your vehicle.
+To prevent scalding or injury, do not remove the coolant pressure cap while the system is hot or under pressure. - Do not use a pressure cap other than the one specified for your vehicle.
 Personal injury or engine damage may result.